 All AUSD students in grades TK - 6 are enrolled in a broad course of study.
 All elementary schools offer access and enrollment in the seven areas identified as a broad course of study for grades 1-6.
 Elementary students can access some courses, such as visual and performing arts, both within and outside of the regular school day.
 All AUSD secondary students have access to a broad course of study within their school offerings.
 While some schools offer different specific pathways and specific programs within a course of study, secondary students are free to attend schools within the District that offer courses within their area of interest.
-For example, at one high school, students can participate in a Medical Pathway Program.
-At another high school, students can participate in an International Baccalaureate program.
+For example, students can participate in a Medical Pathway Program.
+In addition, students can participate in an International Baccalaureate program, Career and Technical Education (CTE) pathways, or advanced placement courses.
 Over time, AUSD has increased the number of options students have in selecting specific courses that meet the broad course of study parameters.
-For example, a Mariachi program has been funded through the LCAP and enrolls interested students in grades 4 through 12; for high school students, this program meets a-g requirements for visual and performing arts.
-Programs such as this also allow secondary students who are English learners to access courses during a 0 or 7th period in the school day.
+For example, a mariachi program has been funded through the LCAP and enrolls interested students in grades 4 through 12, for high school students, this program meets a-g requirements for visual and performing arts.
+Programs such as this also allow secondary students who are English learners to access courses during a 7th or 0 period in the school day.
 Barriers preventing AUSD from maximizing broad course of study offerings to all students include impacted student schedules and small school sizes in the District.
 AUSD has addressed barriers by offering several courses to students through the expansion of the school day that includes a 0 and 7th period, by offering courses at one site where students from multiple sites may attend, and by funding teacher travel expenses between sites.
 Funding for the added sections and travel costs come from the LCAP as well as base funding.
-Regular analysis of enrollment in broad course of study courses helps to inform the District as it makes decisions on offerings and using LCAP Supplemental and Concentration funds to support Priority 7.
+Regular and ongoing analysis of enrollment in a broad course of study courses helps to inform the District as it makes decisions on offerings and in using LCAP Supplemental and Concentration funds to support Priority 7.